Fx-Professional-Services/MoweryDocs/Mowery/II. Getting Started.md

 - Connect to the Mowery Mobile database
 - Understand login and inactivity logout behavior
 - Troubleshoot common connection issues
+- Navigate the main menu and access system modules

 ---